yugabyte/platform-go-client/docs/CloudProvidersApi.md

 > YBPTask AccessKeyRotation(ctx, cUUID, pUUID).Request(request).Execute()

+WARNING: This is a preview API that could change.
 Rotate access key for a provider

 ### Example